Alexander II of Imereti: Ottoman Invasion

 Along the borders of Imereti, the Ottoman Empire was steadily rising in power.
 Despite an earlier military incursion in 1461—intended to deter the Georgians from aiding Trebizond—the Turks largely ignored western Georgia throughout the latter half of the 15th century.
 This policy shifted under the reign of Sultan Bayezid II, who focused on his eastern frontiers to counter the growing influence of Safavid Iran.

 By the early 1500s, an Ottoman army invaded Samtskhe and Guria, temporarily seizing the provinces of Adjara and Chaneti.
 At the same time, the Ottomans used their dominance over the Black Sea to extend influence into Abkhazia, incorporating the Jiks tribe into their political sphere.

 In 1509, taking advantage of Alexander II's absence while he campaigned in Kartli, the Ottomans launched an invasion of Imereti.
 Selim, the Ottoman governor of Trebizond and son of the sultan, led the assault on 23 November 1509 at the head of an army composed of North Caucasian forces settled in Anatolia.
 The invaders ravaged the kingdom, captured Kutaisi, and burned both the capital and the Gelati Monastery, the religious center of western Georgia.

 Upon learning of the invasion, Alexander abandoned his campaign in Gori, allowing David X of Kartli to reclaim territories seized by the Imeretians.
 However, Alexander was unable to liberate the captives taken as slaves by the Ottomans.
 The invasion was later recorded in detail by the 16th-century Ottoman historian İbrahim Peçevi.

 In March 1510, Queen Tamar died, while Alexander was preparing plans for a retaliatory campaign into Anatolia.
 According to the Georgian Chronicles, he soon fell ill with “a disease as painful as it was cruel” and died on 1 April 1510.
 He was buried alongside his wife at the Gelati Monastery.
 His minor son, Bagrat III, succeeded him on the throne.

 Family

-In 1483, Alexander II married Tamar, whose origins are unknown.
-The couple had five children:
+Alexander was married to a certain Tamar (died 12 March 1510).
+His children were: